-ment spending on healthcare, and total government spending on education (all expressed in percentage of GDP).
+We also if our main results depend on the choice of control variables.
+First, we test different measures of government size instead of social spending as defined by the OECD: The first dimension of the Fraser Institute Economic Freedom index, total taxes, total government consumption, total government spending on health care, and total government spending on education (all expressed in percentage of GDP).
 Interestingly, controlling for government spending on education (percent of GDP) increases the size and significance of the employment protection coefficient on right-wing populism, whereas the first dimension of the economic freedom index lowers both.
 Inequality is still insignificant in all these regressions.
 Overall, the main results hold for different measures of government size.

-We have also interacted with Gini inequality with employment protection and unemployment for rightand left-wing populism, respectively, to see if inequality matters when moderated by these variables.
+We have also interacted Gini inequality with employment protection and unemployment for right- and left-wing populism respectively to see if inequality matters when moderated by these variables.
 The interactions of labor market flexibility and Gini is insignificant in all regressions for right-wing populism.
 The interactions with unemployment and Gini are significant in all specifications, suggesting that inequality is associated with left-wing populism when unemployment is high.
-A possible interpretation is that inequality, when unemployment is high, is less accepted by voters than inequality when unemployment is low.
+A possible interpretation is that inequality when unemployment is high is less accepted by voters than inequality when unemployment is low.